Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: The moduli maps

-and thus an element $(S,\iota)$ in a connected component of $\calN_{M,\ell}$ of the moduli space $\calN_{M,\iota}$ of lattice polarised $K3$ surfaces.
-We shall call such a component, respectively the moduli space $\calN_{M,\iota}$, {\em associated} to $\calA$.
+and thus an element $(S,\iota)$ in a connected component $\calN_{M,\ell}$ of the moduli space $\calN_{M,\iota}$ of lattice polarised $K3$ surfaces.
+We shall refer to such a component, as well as to the moduli space $\calN_{M,\iota}$ itself, as {\em associated} to $\calA$.
 Note that we do not claim that $\calN_{M,\ell}$ or $\calN_{M,\iota}$ are uniquely determined by the ambi-typical stratum since there is no canonical way of identifying the fibre components with a root system.
 Nor do we claim that we obtain a morphism from (an open part of) the stratum $\calA$ to such a moduli space $\calN_{M,\iota}$.
 Indeed, we always have (at least) the ambiguity given by the symmetries $S_R$ of the Dynkin diagram associated to $R$.
 Changing the isomorphism by such an element can have two effects.
 One is that it defines different points in the same moduli space of $M$-lattice polarised $K3$ surfaces.
 The other is that it leads to different moduli spaces of lattice polarised $K3$ surfaces.
 Note however, that two such moduli spaces of $M$-polarised $K3$ surfaces define the same Shimada stratum as the combinatorial type of the singular fibres is the same.
 As we shall see, both cases occur.
 We shall now discuss this in detail.
 Before doing this we establish the following convention.
-Given a moduli space $\calN_{M,\iota}$ of lattice polarised $K3$ surfaces and a $K3$ surface $S$ which appears in this moduli space, we always have a distinguished copy $U$ in $\NS(S)$.
-This determines a Jacobian fibration $S \to \PP^1$.
+Given such a moduli space $\calN_{M,\iota}$ of lattice polarised $K3$ surfaces and a $K3$ surface $S$ which appears in this moduli space, we always have a distinguished copy $U$.
+In each component $\calN_{M,\ell}$ we consider the non-empty open part of the moduli space where this copy of $U$ contains a nef isotropic class and an irreducible $(-2)$-curve.
+This determines a Jacobian fibration $S \to \PP^1$ whose fibre and section are contained in $U$.
 Unless stated otherwise we will always work with this elliptic fibration.
+By $\calN_{M,\ell}^0$ we further denote the open subset where the configuration of the singular fibres is generic.